george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 - **Async/Await (Modern Approach):** Async/await is a set of JavaScript keywords that simplifies working with promises.
 It allows you to write asynchronous code that resembles synchronous code, improving code readability and maintainability.

+### AJAX (Asynchronous JavaScript and XML)

+AJAX enables dynamic client-server communication without needing to reload the page.
+It can be implemented using callbacks, promises, or async/await, making it a versatile technique for fetching data and updating the UI asynchronously.
+With the rise of modern APIs like Fetch, AJAX continues to be an integral part of creating interactive web applications.

 ## [🔝 Back to Top](#top)

 ## 6.2 CALLBACKS